Schedule an appointment with our mediations specialist

 - Destructive: In terms of preserving and maintaining a co-parenting arrangement in the future.

 What does mediation cost?

-Our fees for facilitating a mediation are charged at the rate of $1,495 per half day (4 hours) or alternatively $2,500 per full day (8 hours).
-Additional work deemed necessary in preparing for the mediation to including reading and considering lengthy documents provided to me by you prior to mediation services are charged at a rate of $330 per hour.
+Our fees for facilitating a mediation are charged at the rate of $1,650 per half day (4 hours) or alternatively $2,750 per full day (8 hours).
+If the mediation exceeds the fixed time, then each additional hour shall be charged at $330 (incl GST).

 As a guide, a mediation dealing only with parenting matters or property division may only require a half day, however if you wish to resolve parenting arrangements and property settlement a full day is recommended.

 Can I go to court if we don’t reach a settlement?